-Georgia is filled with beautiful scenery, amazing outdoor adventures, and so much history — it’s no wonder there are so many national parks here.
+The Peach State is filled with beautiful scenery, amazing outdoor adventures, and so much history — it’s no wonder there are so many national parks in Georgia.

 Here in Georgia, you can learn more about Martin Luther King, Jr. or explore a mostly untouched island.
-You can learn about the American Indians who called this land home or visit the birthplace of President Jimmy Carter.
+You can learn about the Native Americans who called this land home or visit the birthplace of President Jimmy Carter.
 Georgia has so much to explore, and the best part is: They can be explored in a day.

 Take a day trip to one of these amazing national parks in Georgia — you won’t regret it.

-The Appalachian Trail is a 2,180+ mile long trail that begins (or ends!) in Georgia.
+The Appalachian National Scenic Trail is a 2,190+-mile long trail that begins in Georgia.
 Now, we’re not saying you need to hike the whole thing, but with almost 80 miles of this awesome trail in our great state — you should at least hike parts of it!

 Hiking the AT is what outdoor enthusiasts dream about — and Georgians are so lucky that it’s right in our backyard.
 The Georgia section of the AT offers lots of great weekend overnight options, day trips, and family-friendly options too.

 The southernmost terminus of the AT is located at Springer Mountain — which can be accessed from Amicalola State Park.
 It’s a great hike for even the littlest ones in your group.

 Another great AT hike for all ages is the Blood Mountain hike from Neels Gap.
 This hike is under 5 miles, and takes you to highest point of the trail in Georgia!

 A hike to Preachers Rock from Woody Gap is another crowd-pleaser.
 It’s just 2 miles round trip, and the views from Preachers Rock are amazing!
 This is one of my kids’ favorites.